 GAPS ARE OPPORTUNITIES We help reshape the optics around an audit finding or board concern by encouraging colleagues to build a better future state rather than suffer adversarial atrophy.
 The Gaps are Opportunities strategy is rooted in a meditation on the importance of listening and observation and proves in short order wherever we look, especially in the weakest areas of a business, that there is always room for optimization.
 Those employees who seize upon and fix gaps in areas like production, risk, or quality assurance often become the most valuable players on the grid.
-They grow into the leaders that management.
+They grow into the leaders that management thrives on.

-RELATIONSHIPS MATTER We focus on facilitating environments and spirited organic collaborations that support IG dialogue to help determine both consensus and risk appetite.
+RELATIONSHIPS MATTER We focus on facilitating environments and spirited organic collaborations that support dialogue and help determine both consensus and risk appetite.
 At Compliance and Privacy Partners, we work with highly regulated, US-based companies that have lots of talented folks.
 They’re subject to many laws from HIPAA to the CCPA to a multitude of tricky financial rules.
 However, our solutions are only as effective as the commitment of our client’s stakeholders to their own efficiency and compliance goals.
 Successful digital and information governance transformations require capital investment and executive sponsorship, but above all, a culture that values relationships.
-Directives may come from the top, but as they cascade down through the organization, it’s the relationships between managers that ultimately determine whether the direction is ultimately successful.
+Directives may come from the top, but as they cascade down through the organization, it’s the relationships between employees that ultimately determine whether the direction is ultimately successful.